nerdimite/leap-logic-arcade-backend/README.md

-# leap-logic-arcade
+# Leap Logic Terminal

-LogicArcade is a gamified platform for learning generative AI concepts, developed for the Leap 5-month interns’ Gen AI workshop.
+LogicTerminal is a gamified platform for learning generative AI concepts, developed for the Leap 5-month interns’ Gen AI workshop.
+This is the backend api for the platform.